amcpanaligan/YS-status/README.md

 ## Known Issues
  - When you hit the toggle button, the last update cell flickers.
 This only happens on your screen and not on other users that receives the update
+ - When you hit the toggle button, the whole app might flicker.
+There is a known hack in place that keeps the state of the selected tab.
+Without it, the tab selection resets everytime.
  - Overall UX improvements e.g. Spinners, Overall Layout